-In an emergency, we will be working to ensure the safety of residents and to reduce the damage caused by the event.
-We will work closely with utilities, businesses, provincial ministries and community partners to mount a coordinated response to the emergency.
+In an emergency, first responders will be working to ensure the safety of residents and to reduce the damage caused by the event.
+Emergency responders will work closely with utilities, businesses, provincial ministries and community partners to mount a coordinated response to the emergency.

-When an emergency occurs, emergency workers will focus their initial efforts on helping people who need immediate assistance.
-If your neighbourhood is not in immediate danger, it may take time for workers to clear roads and restore utilities in your area.
+When an emergency occurs, emergency responders will focus their initial efforts on helping people who need immediate assistance.
+If your neighbourhood is not in immediate danger, it may take time for responders to clear roads and restore utilities in your area.

 When to call 9-1-1